Document Classification

 Step 1: On the Lightbeam dashboard, navigate Insights

-Step 2: Once on Insights, find Objects on the left sidebar.
+Step 2: Once on Insights, find Objects from the drop down menu

 You will see a list of datasources with associated objects.
 In this example, there are 15 datasources visible along with their respective objects.